 Netflix is not free with Xfinity Flex.
 You will still have to pay for a Netflix subscription.
 However, with the Flex or X1 TV boxes, you can pay your Netflix bill directly through your Comcast Xfinity account.

 The Xfinity Flex 4K UHD TV box doesn’t have the most features.
-But it’s a free box that Xfinity Comcast includes with internet-only plans.
+But it’s a box that Xfinity Comcast can add with internet-only plans.
 I recommend getting this device if you need a streaming box for a family room.

 Or if you need a way to play 4K streaming services on your TV.